chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 We also learn from the minimax games and the Random vs Random game that the player with the first turn in a game of Ayòayò has a slightly lower chance of winning than the player who goes second.

 Test your skills against the AI [in the web game](https://chidiwilliams.github.io/ayoayo) and check out the complete project for the series [on GitHub](https://github.com/chidiwilliams/ayoayo/).

+A random fact about Ayòayò before you go: Yorùbá people have several different ways for greeting people on different occasions.
+During a game of Ayòayò in some Yorùbá communities, a spectator might say {{<yoruba text="Mo kí ọ̀tá, mo kí ọ̀pẹ́">}} meaning "I greet the champion and the loser".
+And another would respond {{<yoruba text="Ọ̀tá ni jẹ́, ọ̀pẹ́ ò lè fohùn">}} meaning "The champion responds, the loser can't talk".

 Thanks for reading this post and the entire Ayòayò series!